lakmalasela/Todo-app/README.md

 ## Features
 - Register a new user
-- Login for relevant users
+- Login for relevant user
 - Add new tasks
 - Update existing tasks
 - View tasks with descriptions